Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are highly effective.
-They precisely describe 'Educated' and 'Steve Jobs' respectively, using specific keywords and themes that are central to those books, thus creating strong misdirection away from the correct answer.
+These clues effectively misdirect to 'Steve Jobs' and 'Educated' by describing their core themes (innovation/technology for Jobs, education/challenges for Educated) without any overlap with the correct answer, making them highly deceptive.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices